AlexanderSehr/AzureAPICrawler/README.md

 - Fetch data for the resource type with parameters
 - Fetch data for child resources
-- Stretch: Extension resources like RBAC, Private Endpoints, etc.?
+- Extension resources like RBAC, Private Endpoints, etc.?

-# Out of scope (yet)
+  > Note: The data source for Diagnostic Locks & Metrics is not 100% reliable

-- Extension data (Diagnostic data, Private Endpoints, etc.)
+  > Note: The data source for Locks is not 100% reliable.
+Currently it is assumed that all top-level resources besides those in the Authorization Namespace support locks